Holostei: Holostei hypothesis

 Gars and bowfins are found in North America and in freshwater ecosystems.
 The differences in each can be spotted very easily from just looking at the fishes.
 The gars have elongated jaws with fanlike teeth, only 3 branchiostegal rays, and a small dorsal fin.
-Meanwhile the bowfins have a terminal mouth, 10-13 flattened branchiostegal rays, and a long dorsal fin.
+Meanwhile the bowfins have a terminal mouth, 10–13 flattened branchiostegal rays, and a long dorsal fin.

 Phylogeny of bony fishes

-The cladogram shows the relationships of holosteans to other living groups of bony fish, the great majority of which are teleosts, and to the terrestrial vertebrates (tetrapods) that evolved from a related group of lobe-finned fish.
+The cladogram shows the relationships of holosteans to other living groups of bony fish (Osteichthyes), the great majority of which are teleosts, and to the terrestrial vertebrates (tetrapods) that evolved from a related group of lobe-finned fish.
 Approximate dates are from Near et al. (2012).